It seems that now, more than ever, we live in a polarized society.

 I don't know enough about Obamacare (and I'm not sure anybody really does) to predict whether it is or may evolve into a feasible improvement to the ills, inequities and inadequacies of the health care system in America, but major reform was past due, and we shall see.

 It is better to spend tax dollars on publicly funded mental health intervention and treatment programs than it is on the aftermath of events in which mentally ill persons have violent meltdowns as a result of their unaddressed, treatable mental health conditions.
 Yes, the mentally ill are generally mooches on society, just like the children of the poor, unworthy and lazy, but to gut funding of their basic mental health needs under the guise of social program reform is not the answer.

-Page 2 of 2 - Yes, parents are a child's first teacher.
+Yes, parents are a child's first teacher.
 But if we condemn bad parenting as an excuse to cut funding of public education, which is the only option available for most children, then we need to start spending more tax dollars on prisons now, just like Mexico.

 Our children should not have to share their Halloween candy with the child who is too lazy to trick or treat for himself.
 But a good parent would suggest that they should share some of their candy with the child who is blind, mentally handicapped, in a wheelchair, in the hospital or lives in a neighborhood where it's not safe for them to go trick-or-treating.

 Now, can I see of show of hands of liberals, conservatives, and moderates who actually agree with most or all of these propositions, please?

 See, perhaps we all agree on more than we realize.

 Ken Garten is a Blue Springs attorney.
 Email him at email@example.com